kjell/mcn-2020-git-haiku/index.md

-Now the swinging bridge
+Chirping of the quails
 How swift it is
-from the kiri tree.
+the autumn dusk is here.